-In Nevada, wire fraud is prosecuted by the United States Attorney’s Office as a federal crime.
-Wire fraud occurs when you use wire communications to carry out a fraudulent scheme.
+In Nevada, wire fraud is a federal crime and therefore prosecuted by the United States Attorney’s Office rather than local district attorneys.
+Simply put, wire fraud is the use of wire communications to carry out a fraudulent scheme.

 Wire fraud generally carries up to 20 years in prison.
-If a bank was allegedly defrauded, then the maximum sentence is 30 years.
+If a bank is the fraud victim, the maximum sentence is 30 years.

 - acquittal; or